swannodette/baduk/_posts/2016-07-30-us-go-congress-day1.markdown

 We got back to the venue a bit early to grab seats close to the stage for the opening ceremony.
 Attendees began to filter in and I noted the relative diversity of the crowd.
-I of course fall into the typical male technology professional Go enthusiast profile but it was clear that, at the US Go Congress at least, the mysteries of Go appeal to a much bigger tent.
+I of course fall into the stereotypical male technology professional Go enthusiast bucket but it was clear that, at the US Go Congress at least, the mysteries of Go appeal to a much bigger tent.